Homykaze/First-Web-Project/README.md

-# My first web page and JS programming project 'pathfinder'
+# My first web page and JS programming projects
-## Implemented in April 2021
 Started as a C++ developer, but decided to showcase my abilities with algorithms in JS as it was easier to visually implement what I had in mind with it other than with C++.
+I had to spend about a week to create the layout for the webpage before doing the projects.
+## Pathfinder: Implemented in April 2021
+Implemented Dijkstra's pathfinding algorithm for search and Recursive division for maze generation on a grid of nodes with a start and finish nodes, realized functionality to create walls and remove them.
 I didn't know much about JS and this code is very well 'spaghettified', but I find it quite fun for a first project.
+It took about 5 days to complete this project.
+## Speed typing test: Implemented in September 2021
+Developed a program based on event listeners and a timer, which are processing real-time input data, resulting in a speed typing test.
+Tried to keep this code a little more organized this time.
+Got to know much more about JS by the moment of implementation of this project.
+Spent about 3 days to complete it.